hackforla/food-oasis-la/README.md

 # Food Oasis

-This repository originated from the Food Oasis LA github and has transfered ownership to Hack for LA for posterity.
-The project has been acquired by the Youth Policy Institute, who will maintain future updates to the live website.
+#### This repository originated from the Food Oasis LA github and has transfered ownership to Hack for LA for posterity.
+The project has been acquired by the Youth Policy Institute in January 2018, who will maintain future updates to the live website.

+## Guide Contents
 * [How to make changes](#license)
 * [How to develop locally](#how-to-develop-locally)
 * [Speeding up Jekyll](#speeding-up-jekyll)